Betelgeuse0/QuestBot/README.txt

 you will need to create a bot account and edit those variables.
 Thanks!

 This is discord bot made with node.js with the purpose of giving quests to players on my minecraft server.
-To run the bot there are a couple options:
-1. go to my minecraft discord server and see the bot in progress
-2. add the bot to your own discord server and run it.
+To run the bot add the bot to your own discord server and run it.

-for option 1 enter the following link into your browser, log in, and go the the "quests" channel: https://discord.gg/eE5mXkc

-for option 2 you will need to follow the discord guide on how to add a bot to your server, install node, and run index.js with node.
+You will need to follow the discord guide on how to add a bot to your server, install node, and run index.js with node.